ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

  _Do not attempt to falsify iClicker or discussion participation or review quiz submissions; this would be considered a violation of academic integrity._

 * __Weekly (P)review quiz__ Online quizzes review the week's material and preview some upcoming examples each week.
 You can submit your answers to each quiz as many times as you like.
-The latest submission before 11pm on Tuesday will count towards your engagement score.
+The latest submission before 11pm on Monday will count towards your engagement score.
 Each weekly review quiz will be worth 6 points.
 Review quizzes will stay available even after the deadline; in the past, students have found working through them to be helpful when studying for exams.
 <a id="p:quiz-ai"></a>